jefflau/jest-fetch-mock/README.md

 3. Passing a request (or request init) with an already-aborted 'signal' to fetch
 4. Passing a request (or request init) with a 'signal' to fetch and an async function to `fetch.mockResponse` or `fetch.mockResponseOnce` that causes the signal to abort before returning the response

 In every case the fetch promise rejects with an `AbortError` `DOMException` whose message is "The operation was aborted."
 (Before 3.2.0, case 3 threw synchronously instead of rejecting; it now rejects, matching the fetch spec.)
+Since 4.0, a signal aborted with a custom reason rejects with that reason as-is, and an `AbortSignal.timeout()` signal rejects with its `TimeoutError`.

 ```js
 describe('Mocking aborts', () => {